Lynn Nottage: By the Way, Meet Vera Stark

-By the Way, Meet Vera Stark is a seventy-year journey through the life of Vera Stark, a headstrong African-American maid and budding actress, and her tangled relationship with her boss, a white Hollywood star desperately grasping to hold on to her career.
-When both women land roles in the same Southern epic, the story behind the camera leaves Vera with a surprising and controversial legacy.
+By the Way, Meet Vera Stark is a narrative spanning seventy years, following the life of Vera Stark, a determined African-American maid and aspiring actress, and her complex relationship with her boss, a white Hollywood star struggling to maintain her career.
+When both women secure roles in the same Southern film, the behind-the-scenes story leaves Vera with a legacy that sparks both surprise and controversy.

 It premiered Off-Broadway at Second Stage Theatre on May 9, 2011, with direction by Jo Bonney.
 The play is a "funny and irreverent look at racial stereotypes in Hollywood."
 The play was nominated for the 2012 Drama Desk Award, Outstanding Play.
 The play ran at the Geffen Playhouse in Los Angeles in September 2012, starring Sanaa Lathan, who played the role of the maid who becomes a stage star.

 Sweat

 Sweat tells the story of a group of friends who have spent their lives sharing drinks, secrets, and laughs while working together on the factory floor.
 But when layoffs and picket lines begin to chip away at their trust, the friends find themselves pitted against each other in a heart-wrenching fight to stay afloat.

 Nottage received a commission from Oregon Shakespeare Festival and the Arena Stage.
-The play that she wrote as a result, Sweat, was presented at the festival in Ashland, Oregon from July 29, 2015, to October 31, 2015, directed by Kate Whoriskey.
+The play that she wrote as a result, Sweat, was presented at the festival in Ashland, Oregon, from July 29, 2015, to October 31, 2015, directed by Kate Whoriskey.
 The play takes place in Reading, Pennsylvania, and involves steel workers who have been locked out of their factory workplace.
 The play was produced at the Arena Stage (Washington, D.C.) from January 15 to February 21, 2016, directed by Whoriskey.
 Nottage won the 2015–16 Susan Smith Blackburn Prize for this play.
 Sweat premiered Off-Broadway at the Public Theater on October 18, 2016 (previews), officially on November 3, again directed by Whoriskey.
 Here, the play was awarded the 2017 Obie Award for Playwriting.
 The play closed on December 18, 2016.
 Sweat opened on Broadway at Studio 54 on March 4, 2017, in previews, officially on March 26.
 This marks Nottage's Broadway debut.

 Sweat was a finalist for the 2016 Edward M. Kennedy Prize for Drama.
 Sweat was again a finalist for the 2017 Edward M. Kennedy Prize for Drama Inspired by American History.
 The award is administered by Columbia University.
 The play won the 2017 Pulitzer Prize for Drama.